List of cities and towns in Telangana: Categorization

-The districts in Telangana were organized in 2016 and later 2019, increasing from 10 to 33.
+The districts in Telangana were organized in 2016 and later in 2019, increasing from 10 to 33.
 As the census reports are based on the old districts in 2011, the cities and towns are categorized under both the present and erstwhile district.

-Cities
+List of Cities

-The following are the cities with populations above 1,00,000 according to the 2011 Census.
+The following are the cities with populations above 1,00,000 according to the 2024 Census.

 Class II towns

-The following are the towns with populations above 50,000 according to the 2011 Census.
+The following are the towns with populations above 50,000 according to the 2024 Census.

 Class III towns

-The following are the Class III towns with populations above 20,000 according to the 2011 Census.
+The following are the Class III towns with populations above 20,000 according to the 2024 Census.